Master the Business of Entrepreneurial Journalism

 Lunch Offsite

-If you register directly with the IIJ, lunch is included in your workshop registration.
-If you register through your IRE registration, you may purchase lunch for an additional $25, or elect to have lunch on your own and return for the afternoon session.
+If you register directly with the IIJ before the deadline, lunch is included in your workshop registration.
+If you join the workshop through your IRE registration, you may purchase lunch here for an additional $30, or elect to have lunch on your own and return for the afternoon session.
 We will walk to the lunch site together.

 Email info@theiij.com if you’re not sure whether you’re confirmed for lunch.